bollu/ppsspp-help/input/index.md

 __Read framebuffers to memory (CPU)__

-This option is a solution to fix some graphics issues in some games, but this option is slow.
+This mode fixes graphical issues in some games, but it's very expensive as it copies the whole content into buffer and then coverts them into pixels through CPU.
 Games that do not need it may be worse with this option.
+Following are the games that apparently works with this mode:

 * __Breath of Fire 3__
 * __Danganronpa__